-Jay stared at the birthday cupcake while the world fell away.
-He did not know why Dan paced and wrung his hands.
-He did not recognize Faith barely breathing beside him.
-Finally the coffee-table, floor, and walls all spun into void.
+Jay stared at the birthday-cupcake while the world fell away.
+He didn’t know why Dan paced and wrung his hands.
+He didn’t recognize Faith barely breathing beside him.
+Finally the coffee-table, walls, and floor all spun into void.

-When Jay blinked he sat naked on a dune.
-Heat from the mustard sky baked the sand rust-red.
+When Jay blinked, he sat naked on a dune.
+Heat from the mustard sky baked the sand rust-colored.
 “Oh no.”

-At the bottom of the gorge Jay panted and desperately felt his body.
+At the bottom of the gorge, Jay panted and desperately felt his body.
+No bones broken.
 Two arms, two legs.
 He counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m not dreaming.
 I’m awake right now.”

-No bones broken.
-He stood using the East and West gorge walls for leverage and looked North and South.
-To the North the gorge steepened into an overhanging sand cliff.
-To the South the gorge expanded into a wide valley.
+He stood using the East and West gorge-walls for leverage and looked North and South.
+To the North, the gorge steepened into an overhanging sand-cliff.
+To the South, the gorge expanded into a wide valley.
 He limped South.

-As his hands traced the walls Jay noticed more worm-tunnels.
-Some seemed dug by worms thicker than wrists.
-Could this gorge be the collapsed tunnel of a worm four feet thick?
-The ground now seemed to undulate under him.
+As his hands traced the walls, Jay noticed more worm-tunnels.
+Some seemed dug by worms thick as wrists.
+Could this gorge be the collapsed tunnel of a worm four feet wide?
+The ground now seemed to undulate underneath him.

-A mountain’s rounded summit peeked over the dune.
-To be visible from Jay’s deep vantage point and from many miles away, it must have been Titanic.
+A red mountain’s rounded summit peeked over the dune.
+To be visible from Jay’s deep vantage point and from many miles away, it must have been titanic.
 Olympian.

 As he rest, he noticed he was nude.
 This would be fine in a dream, but in a desert he would shrivel like a raisin.
-He also noticed he had no genitals: his crotch was round like the summit of the mountain over the dune.
+He also noticed he had no genitals.
+His crotch was round like the summit of the red mountain over the dune.
 He didn’t even have a belly-button.

 When he finally crested the dune, he surveyed the desert.
-The mountain sat on a mesa like it ruled the rippling sand from a throne.
-The sky was cloudless but the sun seemed small.
+The red mountain sat on a mesa like it ruled the rippling sand from a throne.
+The sky was cloudless, but the sun seemed small.
 It led two tumbling moons like misshapen potatoes.

 Jay noticed a sky-blue triangle on the mountainside.
 He squinted, deciding if its rounded curves were those an animal or if its sharp angles were man-made.

 The triangle widened.
 Sapphire wings unfolded.
 The shape rocketed skyward on a burst of steam.
 “What the hell?”
-Jay put his hands on his hips and watched the shape surpass the mountain’s peak on a trail of vapor.
-When the sound of liftoff reached him it was a cannon shot.
+Jay put his hands on his hips and watched the shape surpass the red mountain’s peak on a vapor-trail.
+When the sound of liftoff reached him, it was a cannon-shot.
 He puzzled over the shape until he realized it was coming right for him.
 “Oh, shit!”

-Jay jumped down the way he’d climbed.
+Jay jumped down the way he’d climbed up.
 He slid down the dune on his back and steered with his hands to avoid the sharpest rocks.
-At the bottom of the valley he turned to see if the shape had followed him.
+At the bottom of the valley, he turned to see if the shape had followed him.

 Jay backed into the gorge; he’d rather deal with worms.
-He was deep in the gorge before he heard the thunder of wing-beats.
+He was deep in the gorge before he heard the thunder of wing-beats behind him.
 The bird landed without visible legs or claws, just robes to sand.
-It withdrew its wings into sleeves and inserted its head into the gorge, but was too wide to follow Jay.
+It withdrew its wings into its sleeves and inserted its head into the gorge, but was too wide to follow Jay.
 It opened its squat yellow beak.
-“The chain is pulled and the wheel spins,” it said.
+“The Chain is pulled and the Wheel spins,” it said.
 “You have arrived.”

 “I am the Heart of the Mountain.
-Join me.”
+Be not afraid.
+Come to me.”